 When choosing your caravan insurance cover it is important to:

-The following are links to our current caravan insurance policy wordings and Insurance Product Information Documents (IPID).
-For versions that pre date June 2021 please contact our team.
+The following link is to our current caravan insurance policy wordings and Insurance Product Information Documents (IPID).
+For versions that pre-date June 2021 please get in touch with our team.

-If you insure your caravan with Compass on a new for old basis, your holiday caravan/lodge will be replaced* with the most recent, brand-new model (or an equivalent) following a total loss.
+If you insure your caravan with Compass on a new for old basis, your holiday caravan will be replaced* with the most recent, brand-new model (or an equivalent) following a total loss.